-2. If you are not allergic to propylene glycol, you can use the regular vehicle (70% ethanol and 30% propylene glycol (PG)).
+2. If you are not allergic to propylene glycol, you can use a PG based solvent as the one we offer.

-3. If you have a sensitive scalp and are allergic to PG, you can use a PG free product vehicle that is similar to K & B's solution by mixing 25ml demineralized water, 60ml of ethanol and 15ml glycerin (This is not the same as K&B solution, but it should work the same).
+3. If you have a sensitive scalp and are allergic to PG, you can use a PG free vehicle which we offer at our store.
 Or you can add it our product Essengen-5 NO PG Fast Dry to make a minoxidil-RU solution.

 4. If you want to verify the purity of your purchased RU-58841.
-You can send a sample (1 gram powder or 10 ml solution) to Colmaric Analyticals (https://www.colmaricanalyticals.com/) for testing.
-The testing fee is $225 with result available in five to seven business days.
+You can send a sample (1 gram powder or 10 ml solution) to S&N Labs (https://www.snlabs.com/)for testing.
 This is the lab where most RU5881 and SARM providers send their materials for testing.

 5. Store the solution in use at room temperature, and store RU powder and the solution that is not currently used in a freezer.
 RU may precipitate out of the solution when stored in the freezer.
 If that happens, you can simply bring it room temperature and shake the bottle for a few mins before use.
 Powder is stable for at least two years when stored in an airtight container in a freezer.